PatrickUbelhor/MeteorDefense/README.md

 # MeteorDefense
-A web app/game in which players shoot down incoming meteors.
+A web game in which players shoot down incoming meteors.

 ## Technologies